firestoned/firestone/README.md

 ### Schema Metadata Fields

-#### `name`
+#### `kind`

-Name is used in various places, including as the root to API URLs, for example in OpenAPI, `/addressBook`
+The resource identifier.
+It seeds generated path segments, OpenAPI tags, and component names (for example `/addressbook`).

-#### `description`
+#### `apiVersion`

-The description of this resource is used in the generated specification files.
+Version label surfaced in generated specs.
+Combine with `versionInPath` to prefix URLs such as `/v1/addressbook`.

-#### `version`
+#### `metadata.description`

-The version of this resource definition, this can alternatively be used in the URL as well, see below `version_in_path`.
+Human-friendly description rendered in generated documentation, UI titles, and CLI help.

-#### `version_in_path`
+#### `versionInPath`

-This attribute defines whether to prepend the version defined above in the URL paths.
-For example, for the above, you would get: `/v1.0/addressBook`.
+When `true`, prefixes generated routes with the version (`/v1/addressbook`).
+Leave `false` to omit versioned paths.

 #### `default_query_params`

-You can provide a list of default query parameters that will be added to all HTTP methods, or optionally you can provide a list of the HTTP methods, for which `firestone` will add.
+You can provide a list of default query parameters that will be added to generated operations.
+Include a `methods` list on an entry to scope it to specific verbs.

 #### `methods`

-This is a map/dict of `resource`, and/or `instance`, and/or `instance_attrs` (the instance attributes to expose), and a list of methods to explicitly expose.
+Map of `resource`, `instance`, and `instance_attrs` to the HTTP verbs you want generated.
+Omit a method to skip emitting that operation.

 #### `descriptions`

-This is a map/dict of either `resource` and/or `instance`, which itself is a map or methods to descriptions.
+Override operation descriptions for `resource`, `instance`, or `instance_attrs` endpoints.
+Any omitted method falls back to Firestone’s defaults.

 ### Generate OpenAPI Client

 Now, to generate your OpenAPI client, you will need the `openapi-generator` command ([installation instructions](https://openapi-generator.tech/docs/installation) to generate client code in many languages.

 > Please check out the [OpenAPI Project](https://openapi-generator.tech/) for more details.